Michael-Steshenko/dual-boot-GPi-case/README.md

 4) cd /var/lib/bluetooth
 ls
 you should see a folder that looks something like this:
-B8:27:EB:3D:A0:21 this address should correspond to the adress of the blutooth device you've connected, SAVE IT SOMEWHERE.
+B8:27:EB:3D:A0:21 this address should correspond to the adress of the bluetooth device you've connected, SAVE IT SOMEWHERE.

 5) cd into it:
 cd B8:27:EB:3D:A0:21